National Fund for Municipal Workers

 Normal retirement age in the fund is at the age of 65 years, but a member can go on early retirement from the age of 55.

-• Members who were 55 years and older on 1 March 2021 will have the option to have the full retirement benefit paid to them as a lump sum (if they remain a member of the NFMW until they retire).
+Members who were 55 years and older and who did not opt into the two-pot system retain the option to receive their full retirement benefit as a lump sum, provided they remain members of the NFMW until retirement.